Ultragreen/prometheus-splash/README.md

 Commands or Commands Sequences must be defined in the main configuration file '/etc/splash.yml'

+Command name must be Ruby Symbols, so in the YAML file, it must look like :

+    :xxxxxx:

+_with x in the following list [A-Za-z_0-9]_

 *Exemple* in default configuration :

     ### configuration of commands and scheduling